pontoon-data/Pontoon/README.md

 - **🏗️ Built for Scale**: Sync over 1 million records per minute
 - **✨ Web Interface**: User-friendly dashboard for managing syncs, built with React/Nextjs
 - **🔌 REST API**: Programmatic access to all Pontoon features, built with FastAPI
+- **✅ Open Source**: Complete control over your data and infrastructure with zero lock-in

 # The Problem with APIs & Data